csun-comp430-s19/CoopJa/README.md

 Unit Test outputs for the TypeChecker are kept under "TypeCheckTestTests.zip" under "Outputs".
 Relevant test code is kept under the tests folder.

 Results are contained in HTML under the "Outputs" directory, within a zip file named "LexerTests.zip", with jUnit outputs under "JunitTest" and the coverage under "Coverage/index.html"

+# Expression Generator
+Unit Test outputs for the Expression Generator are kept under "ExpressionGenerationUnitTest.zip" under "Outputs".
+Relevant test is in the tests folder.
+Most up-to-date code is found among expression objects and J_CodeGen_ExpressionTest.java